 What is breast cancer?

-Less frequently, breast cancer can occur in men.
 When doctors diagnose breast cancer in an early stage of growth, treatment is often successful and breast cancer survival rate is high.
 The prognosis for later stages of breast cancer is improving with ever more advanced and targeted treatments, but breast cancer screening with mammograms at age 40 and older is key to an early diagnosis and cure.

 Prognosis of breast cancer depends on the type of breast cancer and the stage of advancement; your age, medical history, and coexisting conditions or diseases; and available treatments.

 What are the different types of breast cancer?

 There are several types of breast cancer including:

 - Ductal carcinoma in situ (DCIS), which develops and remains in the cells lining the milk ducts.
 About 20% of new cases are this very early and treatable type.

 Invasive ductal carcinoma, which starts in the milk ducts and invades nearby breast tissue.
 This is the most common type.

 - Invasive lobular carcinoma, which starts in the glands that produce milk and invades nearby breast tissue.
 About 10% of breast cancers are this type.

 Rarer types of breast cancer include inflammatory breast cancer, Paget’s disease of the nipple, phyllodes tumor, and angiosarcoma.